Dainerx/InputTounsi/README.md

 ## Features
-* Automatically validate input elements values of Tunisian user coordinates based on Tunisian criteria or chosen criteria.
+* Automatically validate input elements values of Tunisian user data based on default Tunisian criteria or chosen criteria.
 * Automatically validate the whole form before sending request to the backend.
-* Automatically display a message of error if the value entered does not match the Tunisian criteria or chosen criteria.
+* Automatically display a message of error if the value entered does not match the default Tunisian criteria or chosen criteria.
 * Ability to override all default options in a very simple way.

 ## Browser Compatibility